+Ceramic wall art is a wonderful way to explore your creativity with clay.
 Where do you find inspiration for your art?
-For some it is in nature, for some inspiration lies in the work of a favorite artist, for others, it can be found in their friends or family.
+For some it is in nature.
+For some inspiration lies in the work of a favorite artist.
+For others, it can be found in their friends or family.
 But inspiration doesn’t always have to come from things traditionally thought of as beautiful or profound.
 As ceramic artist David Gamble demonstrates, mundane objects can serve as inspiration too.
 All you have to do is look around with an open mind.

-Today, in an excerpt from our free download How to Design, Make, and Install Ceramic Tiles and Murals: Design Tips and How-To Instructions for Handmade Ceramic Tile Projects, we’ll show you how David turned manhole covers and sewer grates into handmade ceramic wall art.
-Plus, if you’ve ever wanted to know how to hang ceramic wall art, David shares a great method.
-Enjoy! –Jennifer Harnetty, editor.
+Today, we’ll show you how David turned manhole covers and sewer grates into handmade ceramic wall art.
+Plus, if you’ve ever wanted to know how to mount ceramic wall art, David shares a great method.
+Enjoy! –Jennifer Poellot Harnetty, editor.

 David starts by rolling slabs that are about 1/2 inch thick.
 This allows him to get a deeper impression and still maintain an adequate thickness in the recessed areas to prevent cracking.
 If the slab is too thin, it merely conforms to the surface and doesn't actually receive an impression.
 If you use canvas while rolling the slab, smooth the surface with a soft rib so it is clean, clear and ready to receive the image.

 TIP: Roll out a few extra slabs for test prints and for constructing walls later in the process.